Establishing your communications approach

 - the parent or carer is responsible for students’ general safety during remote learning

 - some parent/carer(s) may experience more difficulty in supporting learning from home.
-For example, parent/carer(s) with English as an additional language, low levels of literacy or a learning disability.
+For example, a parent or carer with English as an additional language, low levels of literacy or a learning disability.

 Tips for parents and carers